We chat with Bryan Flowers, the Founder and CEO of The Night Wish Group.

 I want the huge volatility and upside that crypto can offer, but I have learned to spread my risk with strategies and technical analysis.

-Thank you for your time today Bryan and good luck for the future.
+Thank you for your time today Bryan and good luck in the future.